|Singer Ammara Brown (Zim Diva)|

 1988 - 2005

 Ammara was thrust into the music field as early as 3 years old.
 Her first taste of fame came in the form of an Olivine cooking oil TV commercial in 1997, where more popular Oliver Mtukudzi would sing the jiggle for the advert that would be remembered many years later.
 At age 9, Brown learnt how to play the mbira (a traditional musical instrument), and has experience in playing the piano as well.

-At age 13, she was a member of the Martin Luther King Choir and later went on to produce her first demo song and gave it to her parents, to which her father broken down in tears when he received the demo song.
-She was later allowed to join her father's musical band, The Storm whilst only being 15.
+At age 13, she was a member of the Martin Luther King Choir.
+She later went on to produce her first demo song which she gave to her parents.
+Her father reportedly broke down in tears when he received the demo song.
+She was later allowed to join her father's musical band, The Storm whilst only 15.

-In 2004, Ammara won the regional Music Crossroads, while later going on to study music at College of Performing Arts (COPA) and attaining honours with distinctions.
+In 2004, Ammara won the regional Music Crossroads, and later went on to study music at College of Performing Arts (COPA) and attained honours with distinctions.

 Being the daughter of a Zimbabwean music legend, Ammara is sometimes compared to the late great Andy Brown, even though she prefers to sing a fusion of Afro/Pop music.
 She has performed backing vocals to her father's band, The Storm, and has made her own performances with various artists.

 2006 then onwards